michaelneale/cloudfoundry-spring/README.md

 Clickstart example of a Spring/Hibernate application deployed to Cloud Foundry using CloudBees DEV@Cloud Deployer plugin.

-Source code can be found at the Cloud Foundry samples site on [GitHub](https://github.com/cloudfoundry-samples/springmvc-hibernate-template).
+Source code for the example is available on [GitHub](https://github.com/cloudfoundry-samples/springmvc-hibernate-template).

 The application is deployed using Deployment Hostname &lt;app_name&gt;-&lt;CLOUDBEES_ACCOUNT&gt;.cloudfoundry.com, and uses redis 2.2 and postgresql 9.0 Cloud Foundry services